University of Santo Tomas: Satellite campuses

-The UST in Manila is the main campus of the University of Santo Tomas System, which comprises two other existing campuses and two upcoming UST campuses in Santa Rosa, Laguna and General Santos.
+The UST in Manila is the main campus of the University of Santo Tomas System, which comprises three other existing campuses and one upcoming UST campus in Santa Rosa, Laguna.
 UST Angelicum College in Quezon City and University of Santo Tomas–Legazpi in Legazpi, Albay integrated with the UST System in 2017.

 UST Angelicum College is located in the Santo Domingo Church complex in Quezon City.
 It offers basic education programs, a home study program, and undergraduate programs.
 The campus was founded as the Angelicum School in 1972 by Rogelio Alarcon.
-In 1995, undergraduate courses were offered, and the school was renamed Angelicum College in 1996.
+The school changed its name to Angelicum College in 1996 after offering undergraduate courses in 1995.
 It offers programs in communication, entrepreneurship, human resource management, and information technology.

 UST-Legazpi, formerly known as the Aquinas University of Legazpi, is located in Legazpi, Albay.
 It is the biggest catholic university in the Bicol Region, offering courses in the fields of law, medical, architecture, engineering, accountancy, teacher education, and arts and sciences.
 The university also has its own hospital.